-6. Inspect the filter.
+4. Inspect the filter.
 If torn, replace it.

-- NOTE: If a washable filter has been replaced with: - a.
+NOTE: If a washable filter has been replaced with:

+- a.
 Factory specified disposable media filter Do not clean.
 If dirty, replace only with media filter having the same part number and size.
-Install with airflow direction arrow pointing towards blower (some models may vary). - b.
-Electronic Air Cleaner (EAC) Refer to EAC Owner's Manual for maintenance information (some models may vary). - c.
-Factory specified disposable filter, do not clean.
-Replace it with a new filter of same size. - d.
+Install with airflow direction arrow pointing towards blower. - b.
+Electronic Air Cleaner (EAC) Refer to EAC Owner's Manual for maintenance information. - 5.
 Wash filter (if dirty) in sink, bathtub, or outside with a garden hose.
 Always use cold tap water.
 A mild liquid detergent may be used if necessary.
 Spray water through filter in the opposite direction of airflow.
-Allow filter to dry. - 7.
-Reinstall clean air filter. - 8.
-Replace filter cabinet door (see Fig. 18 and Fig. 19). - 9.
-Turn on electrical supply to furnace (see Fig. 11).
+Allow filter to dry. - 6.
+Reinstall clean air filter. - 7.
+Replace filter cabinet door.
+(See Fig. 18 and 19.) - 8.
+Turn on electrical supply to furnace (See Fig. 11).